 Expert Tip

-professional resume writers know how to organize your resume to appeal to hiring managers.
+We’ve talked about how to perfect your cover letter, but why stop there?
+Professional resume writers know how to organize your resume to appeal to hiring managers.
 Check out our guide to the best resume writing services to find your perfect fit!

 4. Tailored for the company and hiring manager

-5. Stays employer-focused
+5. Stay employer-focused

 A good cover letter matters.
 Naturally, your cover letter will be slightly different for the company you’re applying for, since it should be customized to match your unique history, skill set, and desired job position.
 However, the basic structure and level of enthusiasm found in this cover letter example should serve you well in most situations.